Wotzhs/AirAsiaEform-Angular2-Clone/readme.md

-**This is a experimental/learning project with the aim to learn Angular 2 & the other javascript frameworks**
+**This is a experimental/learning project of cloning AirAsia's e-Form with the aim to learn Angular 2 & the other javascript frameworks**

 **To see demo:**